 Reducing costs

-But, more recently, the German government has been taking steps to reduce the amount of welfare it is paying out, particularly to asylum seekers.
+More recently, the German government has been taking steps to reduce the amount of welfare it is paying out, particularly to asylum seekers.
 Many politicians and economists in Germany have pointed to the fact that Ukrainian refugees, who hold special status across Europe and are actually allowed to work in Germany, were not finding employment in Germany as often as in neighboring countries like the Netherlands, where both the barriers to work and the expectation of work were in favor of employment.

 Dobrindt’s plans are in fact not a completely new idea.
 In the eastern state of Thuringia for instance, the local CDU leaders in the Saale-Orla municipality have been making sure that asylum seekers contribute to the working world for a while now.
-In March 2024, Christian Herrgott, the General Secretary of the CDU in Thuringia and the leader (Landrat) of the Saale-Orle area in a TV interview told the Phönix channel, also part of the state broadcast network, that making work mandatory both in and outside the asylum seeking accommodation was important.
+In March 2024, Christian Herrgott, the General Secretary of the CDU in Thuringia and the leader (Landrat) of the Saale-Orle area in a TV interview told the Phönix channel, also part of the state broadcast network, that making work mandatory both in and outside the asylum-seeking accommodation was important.

 "We make sure that people in asylum seeker accommodation are not just participating in the cleaning of the communal spaces, in and outside of the asylum seeker home, but we are also looking to engage them in work for the municipality.
 We try and offer them simple tasks, like cleaning, cutting greenery, that they can carry out even without much knowledge of the German language or many specific skills or qualifications."